Supervision details

 Let’s Talk

-If this sounds like something you’d be interested in, drop me a message.
-I’m happy to have a chat to see if it’s a good fit—no pressure, just an open conversation.
+If this feels like something you’d be interested in, I’m happy to have a chat to see if it’s a good fit.
+No pressure, just an open conversation.
+You’re welcome to send me a message or book a time to talk via Calendly.

 I'd love to hear from you.